 Tea and Sympathy

-You can’t give someone peace of mind, but you can give them the next best thing: a warm cup of delicious tea.
 Tea has been a symbol of enlightenment ever since 9th-century Zen master Joshu told his students, “Go drink tea!”
 But while there are a wide variety of fair-trade tea sellers to choose from, including some of the bigger distributors, many tea farmers around the world continue to be exploited and abused.
 A 2015 BBC report uncovered widespread abuses by British tea companies in India, although those companies claimed to have improved conditions.
-The group Ethical Consumer, which ranks UK-based tea suppliers, recommends that in addition to looking for fair trade and organic certification, buyers pick single source teas over blends, which are harder to trace, and opt for loose tea over bags, which are rarely made from sustainable materials.
+The group Ethical Consumer, which ranks UK-based tea suppliers, recommends that in addition to looking for fair trade and organic certification, buyers pick single-source teas over blends, which are harder to trace, and opt for loose tea over bags, which are rarely made from sustainable materials.

 Mellow Monk only sells single estate tea from Japan’s Kumamoto region and places extra emphasis on being eco-friendly.
 Through the micro-lending site Kiva, they also support small farms in the area.
 For a broader range of tea options, the Oregon-based Strand Tea Company promises sustainable fair-trade practices and also donates proceeds to charities, including tiger conservation efforts in Tamil Nadu, India, and its local chapter of the League of Women’s Voters.